Staff & Trustees

 Julie Ridenour – President

-Leslie Schoen – Sr. Executive Assistant and Secretary to the Board of Trustees
+Leslie Schoen – Foundation Administrator and Secretary to the Board of Trustees

 Brian Cloyd is the retired vice president of Global Corporate Relations and Chief Diversity Officer for Steelcase Inc, and is the first non-family/CEO board member to join the Steelcase Foundation.
 Brian’s philanthropic work includes his current service on the boards of West Michigan Center for Arts and Technology (WMCAT) and Grand Rapids University Prepatory Academy (UPREP) where he was a founding board member, the National Center for Arts and Technology, University of Detroit Mercy, Education Trust-Midwest, Grand Rapids Public Museum, and the State of Michigan ACLU.